 In years past, REI’s Quarter Dome was on the cusp of breaking through in the lightweight tent market.
 It was a fantastic value for the weight, but the build quality was a step down from the competition and there were some compromises in the design.
-With a 2017 update, however, REI has addressed these issues and the result is a great all-around tent—no price caveat required.
-The new model has a very competitive sub-4-pound weight, functional interior, and mix of premium lightweight materials.
-Below we break down the Quarter Dome’s interior space, weight, durability, weather protection, storage, and more.
-To see how the new model stacks up, see our article on the best backpacking tents.
+With a recent update, however, REI addressed these issues and the result is a great all-around tent—no price caveat required.
+All in all, the Quarter Dome 2 has a competitive sub-3.5-pound weight, functional interior, and mix of premium, lightweight materials.
+Below we break down the Quarter Dome’s weight and packed size, livability and interior space, durability, weather protection, storage, and more.
+To see how the Quarter Dome stacks up, see our article on the best backpacking tents.

 The REI Quarter Dome falls in-line with lightweight backpacking tents in terms of weather protection.
-You get a full coverage rainfly, waterproof bathtub-style floor that is tall enough to protect you from most wind, and enough guyout points to get a taut pitch.
+You get a full-coverage rainfly, waterproof bathtub-style floor that is tall enough to protect you from most wind, and enough guyout points to get a taut pitch.
 A nice benefit of the large vestibules (covered below) is that your pack, shoes, and whatever else you store outside is completely protected by the wide, waterproof shelter.
-We did notice that the tent was more prone to flexing in strong gusts of wind than the Copper Spur HV we tested along side it, but proper use of the guylines makes the REI plenty sturdy for most 3-season use.
+We did notice that the tent was more prone to flexing in strong gusts of wind than the Copper Spur HV we tested alongside it, but proper use of the guylines makes the REI plenty sturdy for most 3-season use.

 Set up and Take Down

-Setting up the Quarter Dome is a simple process and can be done by a single person in only a few minutes.
+Setting up the REI Co-op Quarter Dome 2 is a simple process and can be done by a single person in only a few minutes.
 REI has attached instructions to the stuff sack, but those familiar with setting up a modern, freestanding tent likely won’t need them.
 It’s as easy as staking out the corners, connecting the color-coordinated poles and grommets, and clipping the poles and tent body together.
 The rainfly fits easily over the top and connects with color-matching buckles at each corner (a nice change from the cumbersome old system that required connecting a grommet directly to the base of the pole).
-Take down is just as fast, and both are easy to complete in windy conditions.
+Take-down is just as fast, and both are easy to complete in windy conditions.

 What We Like

-- High quality fabrics, tent poles, and stakes.
+- High-quality fabrics, tent poles, and stakes.